 Many professions encounter H2S as it is a common industrial byproduct and occurs naturally through the decomposition of living matter.
 Because the gas is heavier than air, it frequently pools in pits, confined areas, and anywhere sludge or organic matter collects.
 Most H2S deposits formed long ago when seas dried up, leaving beds of organic matter that were then covered and, over time, formed hydrocarbon chains.
 Because of this process, H2S is a common hazard in oil and gas operations, but can be found wherever deep digging or various chemical processes occur.

-This online training program covers the basics of H2S hazard assessment, equipment, pre-job planning, safety procedures, and emergency response plans.
+This H2S Alive program covers the basics of H2S hazard assessment, equipment, pre-job planning, safety procedures, and emergency response plans.
 The course also includes an introduction to the hazard control hierarchy, a system designed to first eliminate H2S before implementing a series of engineering and administrative controls to reduce workplace danger.

-Upon completion of this 2-hour course, workers will be able to identify and understand:
+Upon completion of this 2-hour H2S Alive course, workers will be able to identify and understand:

 ✓ gas exposure risk scenarios ✓ signs of exposure ✓ tools designed to help warn workers when leaks are present ✓ exposure limits ✓ respiratory fitting ✓ proper use of other electronic monitoring equipment for the detection and monitoring of H2S levels.